Skip to content

 • Treasurer: John Foutris

 The vision for a permanent church quickly gained momentum.
-In 1939, land was purchased in Long Beach, and by 1947 construction had begun.
+In 1939, land was purchased in Long Beach, creating the foundation for a lasting spiritual home.

 As the parish grew, so did its programs.
 Folk dance groups began in 1980 and expanded into multiple age groups, becoming a vibrant part of parish life.

-Historical records preserved through decades of transitions—including church relocations—help document the rich legacy of the parish.
+The community celebrated 75 years of parish life.
+Historical records preserved through decades of transitions, including church relocations, continue to document the rich legacy of the parish.

 Clergy leadership has played a central role in shaping the parish.
 Early services were provided by visiting priests until a permanent priest was assigned in 1949.